Council Introduces 2019 Budget UPDATE: COUNCIL ADOPTS BUDGET

 UPDATE: AFTER THE PUBLIC HEARING ON APRIL 15TH BOROUGH COUNCIL ADOPTED THE 2019 BUDGET.

 SELECT THE FOLLOWING LINK TO SEE THE 2019 BUDGET.

 AND SELECT THE LINK BELOW TO SEE THE 2019 USER FRIENDLY BUDGET.

 At the conclusion of the Saturday, March 16th Budget Work Session, Borough Council Introduced the 2019 Municipal and Sewer Utility Budgets.

-A Public Hearing and Final Adoption of the 2019 Budget is scheduled for the Regular Borough Council Meeting on Monday, April 15th.
+A Public Hearing and Final Adoption of the 2019 Budget was then scheduled for the Regular Borough Council Meeting on Monday, April 15th.

 Following is a summary…

 The 2019 Budget increases the Local (Municipal) Tax Rate to $1.243 per $100 of assessed valuation, up 1.846¢ over last year.

 For a home assessed at the 2019 Borough average of $147,580 the increase amounts to $27 per year ($6.75 per quarter / $2.25 per month) over a home assessed at the 2018 average of $147,600 — a 1.49% increase; well within state-mandated caps.

 This year’s total Local Municipal Tax to be paid by the owner of a home assessed at the Borough’s average is $1,834.60.
 By way of comparison, that’s a 5.3% increase over taxes paid by property owners in 2015, or just $93 over four years for the average home.